 The cervical portion of the spine extends from the base of the skull down the neck.
 When a bone spur affects a vertebra in this area, it can pinch neighboring nerves and cause problems like pain and stiffness of the neck, as well as headaches.
-Depending on the specific spine level where the nerve impingement occurs, it may also lead to pain and discomfort in other areas of the body, such as the shoulders, arms and hands.
+Depending on the specific spine level where the nerve compression occurs, it may also lead to pain and discomfort in other areas of the body, such as the shoulders, arms and hands.

 In rarer cases, the bone spur places pressure directly upon the spinal cord, causing cervical myelopathy.
-This condition can cause nerve problems and muscle weakness in any area of the body below the level of impingement.
+This condition can cause nerve problems and muscle weakness in any area of the body below the level of nerve compression.
 That means that although a spur may be located in the neck, it may cause symptoms like weakness of the legs and difficulty walking.

 Thoracic spine bone spurs

 The central portion of the spine, which is connected to the ribcage, is called the thoracic spine.
 If a bone spur occurs around the vertebrae in this area, it can lead to an achy upper back, as well as symptoms that radiate to other areas innervated by the affected nerve roots.
 That could mean weakness, numbness, pain and other symptoms that manifest throughout the torso or legs.

 When a bone spur occurs between vertebrae in the lumbar (lower) spinal region, it has the potential to cause localized backaches, as well as symptoms that radiate to the hips, buttocks, legs and feet.
 Such issues could include weakness, pain, numbness, muscle spasms or a pins-and-needles sensation.